jensen/pomodooroo/README.md

 ![image](https://user-images.githubusercontent.com/14803/142367637-29abc862-3ce3-4fa3-adf0-2d562e98be10.png)

 In this example we can see that there are two main states `active` and `break`.
 Within those states are `running` and `paused` child states.
 These allow us to manage the timer.
-The current implementation will continue to transition between working and break session indefinitely.
+The current implementation will continue to transition between working and break sessions indefinitely.

 ### Incomplete

-- Would like to users to be able to join existing sessions
+- Would like users to be able to join existing sessions